geomio/solarYears/readme.md

 * This has only been tested in google chrome.
 * Display may look weird on small screens.
 * The mobile layout may be rather condensed.
-* must click the button a second time before entering another age to reset program/ or refresh browser page.
+* User must click the button a second time before entering another age to reset program/ or refresh browser page.
-* average life expectancy is set at 90: this number is not meant to be accurate.
+* Average life expectancy is set at 90: this number is not meant to be accurate.

 # contact details